Main Dishes

 Roasted lamb leg recipe Roasted Lamb Leg

-Cabbage rolls with pork and rice recipe Stuffed Cabbage Rolls with Pork and Rice
+Recipe for cabbage rolls with pork and rice Cabbage Rolls with Pork and Rice

 Chanakhi recipe Chanakhi

-Stewed lamb with beans recipe Stewed Lamb with Beans
+Recipe for stewed lamb with beans Stewed Lamb with Beans

 Spinach with croutons recipe Spinach with Croutons